This documentation is only for the desktop app. It will be updated soon for the mobile apps as well. Thanks for your patience.

 .

-When your API response is not a JSON, you get access to an extra parameter $.
+.
 It is helpful when your response is HTML.
 You can use this JQuery variable to assign values from the dom.
 Behind the scene, Radar uses Cheerio to make this work.

 Let us take our Bitcoin price API as an example.
 What if the API data has more numbers after the decimal point?
 Check the GIF above to see how we fix it with custom JavaScript code.